Hey, I’m Claudia! I was elected by YOU to represent all students at Imperial and work towards improving our student experience.

-- This is show the Union and College support the work by Greening Imperial, as well as the stance that places such as the Natural History Museum and V&A have taken against single-use disposable plastics.
+- This is to show the Union and College support the work by Greening Imperial, as well as the stance that places such as the Natural History Museum and V&A have taken against single-use disposable plastics.

-- Next Steps: Design and order cups
+- Next Steps: Order cups

 - Status: Ongoing Help plan Summer Ball

 - The Summer Ball is an annual event held by the Union on the Queens Lawn, and in the surrounding buildings, which celebrates the start of summer.
 It is open to all students and runs from 8pm-2am, with an afterparty of dancing held in the Beit Bars from 1am-6am.

 - Theme - chosen by YOU, the theme this year is 'Red Carpet'.
 This was announced on Fri 1st Feb, at the launch party in 568.